 Located on the Courthouse Square and featuring a variety of events, amazing food, live entertainment, vendors and so much family fun.
 Includes a car/truck/motorcycle show and a large parade on Saturday at 11am.

-Torchlight Halloween Hike and Weenie Roast
+Torchlight Halloween Hike, Pumpkin Carving and Wiener Roast